fasterthanlime/cs322/documents/report/source/deliverable3.rst

 .. image:: _static/3/explain_k.png
    :scale: 100%

-This query requires to tables to be accessed in full, but it is still not as heavy as query P, for example.
+This query requires two tables to be accessed in full, but it is still not as heavy as query P, for example.

 It uses a *hash join* between our intermediary view and the `teams` table